titu1994/pyshac/docs/templates/serial-execution.md

 !!!info "Helper functions for backends"
     All engines support two methods : `parallel_evaluators()` and `concurrent_evaluators()`.
-    Using this will set the engine to use the `multiprocessing` and `threading` backend respectively.
+    Using this will set the engine to use the `loky` and `threading` backend respectively.

     Due to Python's Global Interpreter Lock, it is possible to use the `threading` backend to reduce the number of parallel executions.
 However, these models are still executed concurrently,